 - Identify and apply appropriate measurement techniques to ensure compliance with geometric tolerances.

-SO 7.
-An ability to use computer aided drafting and design software.
+- An ability to use computer aided drafting and design software.

 - Create two dimensional engineering drawings.